Muhammad Sa'id al-Sakkar

-Muhammad Sa'id al-Sakkar (Arabic: محمد سعيد الصكار) (French: Mohammed Saïd Saggar) was an Iraqi poet and calligrapher.
+Muhammad Sa'id al-Saggar (Arabic: محمد سعيد الصكار) (French: Mohammed Saïd Saggar) (born 25 April 1934, Miqdadiyah) was an Iraqi poet and calligrapher.
 He was born in Miqdadiyah in the Diyala Governorate in 1934.
 He used to be a painter; he ran a publishing house in Paris since 1978, and has been a journalist since 1955.
 He published his literature and critical articles in many newspapers and magazines.
 He has published over 14 books of poetry, theatre, the short story, linguistics, art, and other disciplines.
-He is arguably the most distinguished Iraqi artist-calligrapher in the 21st century. al-Sakkar died in Paris on March 23, 2014.
+He is arguably the most distinguished Iraqi artist-calligrapher in the 21st century. al-Saggar died in Paris on March 23, 2014.

 Life

-al-Sakkar was born in 1934 in Miqdadiyah, east of Baghdad, but grew up in Basra, a governate in southern Iraq.
-Basra remained visible in al-Sakkar's works, starting with his first poetry collection Rain (1962) and An Orange in the Surah of Water (1968), as well as his many paintings, which made him a prominent present-day calligrapher and artisan.
+al-Saggar was born in 1934 in Miqdadiyah, east of Baghdad, but grew up in Basra, a governate in southern Iraq.
+Basra remained visible in al-Saggar's works, starting with his first poetry collection Rain (1962) and An Orange in the Surah of Water (1968), as well as his many paintings, which made him a prominent present-day calligrapher and artisan.
 The Iraqi artist has resided in France since 1978; he chose it when he was forced into exile and had more time to work on his art works in his studio.
-In his long professional career, al-Sakkar practiced journalism as an editor, calligrapher, and designer since 1955.
+In his long professional career, al-Saggar practiced journalism as an editor, calligrapher, and designer since 1955.